ajdebruyn/BEP/README.md

 The code initializations_mps is used for initialisations of the MPS is used in the main code.

 model_1 contains more features, but is not very user-friendly.
+There are also two modules ("vergelijken") included for a more thorough analysis of chi and dt and the errors.